elliotjameswhite/learning/README.md

 learning
 ========

-a junk repo for learning git
+a junk repo for learning git.

+some new text